morgendagen/riden-dongle/README.md

   inst.write_termination = "\n"
 ```

 Also, be aware that when writing many commands to the device, the network layers and the device will queue them up.
 As a result, there can be a significant delay between the moment your client issues a command, and the moment the device handles the command.
-If you do not want that, insert a sleep of more than 150ms after each write command, forcing the network to send 1 command at a time.
+If you do not want that, insert a sleep of more than 150ms after each write command, forcing the network to send 1 command at a time. (the minimum delay depends on the configuration of your platform)

 VXI-11 does not have this problem, since every command requires an ACK.